St. Louis Park, Minnesota: Athletic teams

 St. Louis Park's athletic teams are called the Orioles.
 The school colors are orange and black.
 In 2005 the school moved out of the Classic Lake Conference and into the North Suburban Conference.
 In 2013, the school moved out of the North Suburban Conference and into the Metro West Conference.

 The school won the boys' state basketball tournament in 1962 under coach Lloyd Holm, and had a resurgence in boys' basketball in the 1970s under coach August Schmidt.

 The girls' basketball teams won two state championships in 1986 and 1990 under head coach Phil Frerk.
 The school also has a synchronized swimming program.

 For many years, a fixture at Park athletic events was the school dance line, the Parkettes, who served as cheerleaders for the Minnesota Vikings from 1964 to 1983.

-Athletes to come out of St. Louis Park include former NBA player and current Timberwolves broadcaster Jim Peterson (1980), NFL coach Marc Trestman (1974), current NHL player Erik Rasmussen (1995), Junior All-American cross-country skier Andrew J. Cheesebro, and current Sioux City Explorer T. J. Bohn (1998).
+Athletes to come out of St. Louis Park include former NBA player and current Timberwolves broadcaster Jim Peterson (1980), NFL coach Marc Trestman (1974), former NHL player Erik Rasmussen (1995), Junior All-American cross-country skier Andrew J. Cheesebro, and former MLB player T. J. Bohn (1998).
 1965 graduate Bob Stein was an All-American end at the University of Minnesota and the youngest player ever to play in a Super Bowl, for the Kansas City Chiefs.
 He later served as the President of the Minnesota Timberwolves from 1987 to 1994.
 Former Minnesota Vikings and Tennessee Titans President Jeff Diamond is a 1971 St. Louis Park graduate.